er1czz/element_nobility/README.md

 # Mapping Element Nobility on Periodic Table
+- This approach can be used to map any elemental attributes on periodic table.
 - Element nobility index was proposed by Hedge et al 2018 and 2020 to quantify the reactivity of inorganic materials.
 - Nobility index values ranging from -2.84 to 2.94 were calculated through their studies on phase stability network.
 - The index value is inversely correlated to the element reactivity.
 Low value means high reactivity, and vice versa. (e.g. F -2.84 and He 2.94)